MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/get-started/using-secretstore.md

 ## Create a vault and add a secret

 First you must register the vault.
-The **Name** parameter is a friendly name and can be anything you choose.
+The **Name** parameter is a friendly name and can be any valid string.

 ```powershell
 Register-SecretVault -Name SecretStore -ModuleName Microsoft.PowerShell.SecretStore -DefaultVault